illdopejake/Website/jagustlab/source/people.rst

     I recently graduated from UCLA with a B.S. in Cognitive Science and a minor in Society and Genetics.
 When not in lab, I can be found either chasing after a frisbee or watching other people chase after a football (or basketball, or baseball, or soccer ball).
 Life goals include winning a USA Ultimate national championship and setting more life goals.

 ++++

+    |Chloe| Chloe

+    Chloe is currently a student in puppy preschool.
+She is working part-time in the lab as a post-lunch vacuum as well as an expert destresser.

 Undergraduate Assistants
 ========================